ActUp offers innovative productions, theatre plays and youth drama

 Post: 28 Creswick Terrace, Northland, Wellington 6012, New Zealand.

-Two plays, Two Gnomes, A Fishing Pole and A Crusty Tale, and The Urinal, Mrs Fish and The Prime Minister were recently performed in a two week season by Queensland-based @3bcreativeqld as part of their Kicking Covid's Arts season.
+Two plays, Two Gnomes, A Fishing Pole and A Crusty Tale, and The Urinal, Mrs Fish and The Prime Minister were performed in a two week season by Queensland-based @3bcreativeqld as part of their Kicking Covid's Arts season.
 Both shows were directed by Anne Grant.
 Pictured above (left to right) are the two boisterous gnomes A1127 (Rob Hobson) and Sample (John McMahon) and the unstoppable Mrs Fish (Joy Marshall).

-St Patrick’s College, Wellington Year 10 students get lost in Horrorville in a recent production of 'Vampires and Zombies'.
+St Patrick’s College, Wellington Year 10 students get lost in Horrorville in a production of 'Vampires and Zombies'.
 Play directed by drama teacher Keely Bell.
 (Photos published with permission)